stone-98/stone-98/README.md

 ### Hi there
+- I am a novice programmer in Java and Golang.
-- I have been practicing Java for two and a half years.
+- I have a keen interest in network and distributed frameworks.